Your Home & Neighborhood

 Be More Physically Active

-Being physically active has many benefits for your health and wellbeing.
-It can help to improve your balance and reduce your chance of falling.
-In addition, exercise can help you better manage your chronic diseases like diabetes, arthritis, mental health and others.
-Stay tuned for new workshop sessions during the Fall/Winter 2025/26 at New Covenant Missionary Baptist Church (Multipurpose Building at 2345 Tyler Rd., Ypsilanti, MI 48198).
+Being active improves your health and wellbeing.
+It helps with balance and lowers the risk of falls.
+Exercise also helps manage chronic conditions like diabetes, arthritis, and mental health.
+New workshops will be held in Fall/Winter 2025/26 at New Covenant Missionary Baptist Church (Multipurpose Building, 2345 Tyler Rd., Ypsilanti, MI 48198).

 Caring for a Loved One

-Helping caregivers connect to resources to effectively care for a loved one and attend to their own wellbeing.
-We partner with local resources to support family caregivers of older adults through care management, education and skills training, and counseling.
-Coming in Winter 2026 training to help family caregivers take care of themselves while caring for an aging or disabled relative.
+We help caregivers find resources to care for their loved ones and themselves.
+We work with local groups to support family caregivers of older adults through care advice, education, skills training, and counseling.
+Coming Winter 2026: training to help caregivers care for themselves while caring for an aging or disabled family member.

 Community Garden